 This figure indicates the percentage of long-term stay patients receiving antipsychotic medications.
 While antipsychotic drugs serve an important medical purpose, it is important to ensure these drugs are being used appropriately.
 In some situations, excessive reliance on these medications may indicate that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were prescribed antianxiety medications.
-Antianxiety drugs are prescribed to residents experiencing depression and anxiety.
+This tells you the percentage of residents who were given antianxiety medications.
+Antianxiety drugs are administered to patients experiencing depression and anxiety.

 Managing Depression Among Residents

 This is the percent of residents who are exhibiting signs of depression.
 Higher levels of depression could be an indicator worse patient care.

 Appropriate Vaccine Usage

 In Central Nursing Home, 87.4% of Patients

 This metric measures the percentage of long-term residents that were vaccinated against pneumonia and flu.

 In Central Nursing Home, 13.9% Percentage of Patients